 Traditional bigoli with duck ragu.

-Bigoli is most often eaten with various fat-rich sauces, the most well-known of which is duck ragu.
-In the past, the traditional recipe for this ragu involved cooking the bigoli in a fatty broth in which a young duck had been boiled.
-The Venetians then made a sauce with flavored butter and the offal of the duck, which they ate with the pasta.
+Bigoli is most often eaten with various fat-rich sauces, the most well-known bigoli recipe is duck ragu.
+In the past, the traditional recipe for this ragu involved cooking the pasta in a fatty broth in which a young duck had been boiled.
+The Venetians then made a sauce with flavored butter and the offal of the duck, which they ate with the bigoli.
 The duck itself was eaten after.

 A bigoli with duck ragu festival!

-Nowadays many people use minced duck meat to make a sauce very similar to normal meat ragu, but usually without tomatoes.
+Nowadays many people use ground duck meat to make a sauce very similar to normal meat ragu, but usually without tomatoes.
 That recipe is, of course, extremely lean and obviously healthier!
-However, to be honest I feel it’s cheating a bit and doesn’t have the same flavour as other methods of making this dish.
+However, to be honest I feel it’s cheating a bit and doesn’t have the same flavour as other methods of making duck ragu.

 Different ways to make the duck ragu!

 There are a number of other ways of preparing duck ragu.
 Some people roast a whole bird, then add the meat to the sauce.
 Others use only the breast which has been finely chopped and cook it in the sauce.
 I decided to use duck pieces (2 legs and a breast).
 A whole quartered duck can be cooked the same way.
 I browned the duck and then cooked it in the sauce for 2 hours.
 Once it was ready, I removed the duck, allowed it to cool and then cut the meat into very small pieces.
 Before returning the meat to the pan, I also skimmed most of the fat from the sauce.